 The residency includes use of all CAC studios and equipment.
 Specialized facilities will include*:

 Time spent at the CAC allows artists to revitalize their ideas, develop their work, meet peers and explore new options.
-This is a self-directed residency program with the opportunity to participate in 2014 scheduled CAC programs, including residency exhibitions, weekly critiques, Tool Library workshops, studio & museum visits, and outings to local art events.
+During a summer residency, artists also have the opportunity to participate in other CAC programs, including residency exhibitions, studio and museum visits, workshops, demonstrations and artist's lectures.